suraj-navagire/techDoc/multithreading/readme.md

 ---

-## synchronized Keyword on Method
+## synchronized Keyword in Java

 - Every object in Java has an intrinsic lock.
 At a time, only one thread can acquire this lock.
-When we mark any method synchronized, then thread has to acquire this intrinsic lock in order to do any processing on that object.
+When we mark any method synchronized, the thread has to acquire this intrinsic lock in order to do any processing on that object.
-- When we use the `synchronized` keyword on a method, then we don't need to use the `volatile` keyword for shared data.
-By default, that shared data is monitored by all the threads.
+- When we use the `synchronized` keyword on a method, the Java Memory Model guarantees that changes to shared variables made by one thread are visible to other threads accessing those variables inside other synchronized methods or blocks on the same lock.
+Thus, you do not need to mark those variables as `volatile` if all access is properly synchronized.

-**Case:**
+---

+### Instance Methods
-If a class has 2 synchronized methods and if 2 threads want to access them then, at a time, only 1 thread can access one of the methods.
-If 1 thread is accessing one method then other thread cannot access same or other synchronized method.
+If a class has two synchronized instance methods and two threads try to access them on the same object, only one thread at a time can execute either method—the object’s intrinsic lock ensures exclusive access.
+If both threads use different object instances, then they can each acquire the lock on their respective objects independently, and both synchronized methods can run concurrently (one per object).

 ```java
 void synchronized method1() {